NC Cardinal Support and Staff Education

 Accessing Your Record Bucket

 NC Cardinal staff will email a record bucket ID to all library staff with the necessary cataloging permissions.
-You may want to write down this number for easy access later.

 To access your shared record bucket: